 Speaking to Polygon in June, BioWare creative director Mac Walters referred to the original Mass Effect trilogy as a “foundational background” for Andromeda, with “returning species and themes,” but the game would take time to explain these components to newer players, making Ryder’s adventure a good starting point for first-time players.

-Game Informer revealed Mass Effect: Andromeda would be gracing the December issue’s cover,and industry insider “Shinobi602” was able to provided finer, more concrete details on both the game’s story as well as changes to its mechanics in post on the forum NeoGAF.
+Game Informer revealed Mass Effect: Andromeda would be gracing the December issue’s cover.
+Industry insider “Shinobi602” provided finer, more concrete details on both the game’s story as well as changes to its mechanics in a post on the forum NeoGAF.

 The “Andromeda Initiative,” which BioWare has been teasing as a super-secret program for the most loyal of Mass Effect players, appears to have an in-universe definition, as well.

 The program concerns a “multi-species project” containing scientists, colonists, and other important figures who were sent on a one-way journey to both populate the Andromeda galaxy and create a “reliable route between it and the Milky Way Galaxy.”
 Four separate “Arks” were built to independently send earthlings to Andromeda, each led by a different Pathfinder — one of these is Ryder (players choose to play as either Scott or Sarah), who is granted the role at the start of the game.